 The Castle of Saint George

 The Hall of Suns is decorated with various plant motifs.
-The famous Bridal Chamber used to be the destination of various visitors like Duke d'Este and Lucrezia Borgia along with many others.
+The famous Stanza degli Sposi used to be the destination of important visitors like the Duke d'Este and Lucrezia Borgia, along with many others.
 This is, certainly, the best known room in the castle and is located on the northeast tower, which is also known as Camera Picta.

-Mantua and the Gonzaga Family
+Mantova and the Gonzaga Family

-The beautiful Palazzo Te was built in the year 1525 by Giulio Romano.
-The style of the palace is late Renaissance with elegant touches of post Raphaelian.
-The palace was the summer residence of Frederick II of the Gonzaga family.
-Today it is home to the Civic Museum which has a large collection donated by Arnoldo Mondadori, an important publisher along with Ugo Sissa, an architect working in Iraq.
-Sissa donated several Mesopotamian artworks to the museum.
+The beautiful Palazzo Tè was built in the year 1525 by Giulio Romano.
+The style of the palace is late Renaissance with elegant touches of post Raphaelian style.
+The palace was the summer residence of Frederick II Gonzaga.
+Today it is home to the Civic Museum which has a large collection donated by Arnoldo Mondadori, an important publisher, and Ugo Sissa, an architect working in Iraq.
+Sissa donated several Mesopotamian pieces to the museum.

 In this article you can find more info and pictures about Mantova.